 There’s often tough competition for apprenticeship places.
 In your application and interview you need to show that you are committed, aware of your responsibilities and able to cope with the work and study.
 Our career planning section has lots of information on applications, interviews etc.

-There has never been a better time to start an apprenticeship.
-Applying is easy.
+There has never been a better time to start an apprenticeship and applying is easy.
 Visit the Gov.uk website for more general information and to register, search and apply for opportunities.
 Apprenticeship vacancies may also be found on the NHS Jobs website.
-You can also take a look at the 'Choose an Apprenticeship' Video produced by the National Skills Academy for Health.
+You can take a look at the 'Choose an Apprenticeship' Video produced by the National Skills Academy for Health.
 And check out the different healthcare apprenticeship career routes on the Skills for Health website.

 Next steps after an apprenticeship